mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

+1. Zimmermann, Roland S., Yash Sharma, Steffen Schneider, Matthias Bethge, and Wieland Brendel.
+"Contrastive learning inverts the data generating process."
+In International Conference on Machine Learning, pp. 12979-12990.
+PMLR, 2021.
+  -  prove that *feedforward models* trained with objectives belonging to the commonly used *InfoNCE family* learn to implicitly *invert the underlying generative model* of the observed data
+    - proofs make certain *statistical assumptions* about the generative model, however, hold empirically even if these assumptions are severely violated
+  - highlights a fundamental connection between CL, generative modeling, and nonlinear ICA

+1. Cui, Jiequan, Zhisheng Zhong, Shu Liu, Bei Yu, and Jiaya Jia.
+"Parametric contrastive learning."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 715-724.
+2021.
+  - Application scenario: Unbalanced classes
+  - tackle long-tailed recognition
+    - Too much **complex paper** for then.

+1. Kuang, Haofei, Yi Zhu, Zhi Zhang, Xinyu Li, Joseph Tighe, Sören Schwertfeger, Cyrill Stachniss, and Mu Li.
+"Video Contrastive Learning with Global Context."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 3195-3204.
+2021.
+  - Why we require the global context though?? what is even global context??
+  - TP:  video-level CL method based on *segments* to formulate positive pairs
+  - Key contribution: uniformly divide the video into several segments, and randomly pick a clip from each segment (anchor) and randomly pick a clip from each segment again to form the positive tuple
+    - a temporal order regularization term (enforce the inherent video sequential structure)
+  - Video-level contrastive learning (VCLR)
+  - Well! they contrast within contrast!! (although different head for losses)
+  - applied to dataset with notion of global and local tasks.
+  - Segment losses: Frame shuffling reformulated as classification problem

 1. Zhong, Huasong, Jianlong Wu, Chong Chen, Jianqiang Huang, Minghua Deng, Liqiang Nie, Zhouchen Lin, and Xian-Sheng Hua.
 "Graph contrastive clustering."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 9224-9233.
 2021.
   - Well they use some sort of supervised information about latent classes.
     - Not directly the instance contrastive approach.